junxit/us-congress-bills-110/bill.md

 > - **(a)** *Authorization* The Attorney General is authorized to make grants to States, units of local government, Indian tribes, and tribal organizations in accordance with this section for any of the following purposes:
 >   - **(1)** To provide correctional facilities within the respective jurisdiction with the capacity (or improved capacity), with respect to inmates of such facilities who have mental illnesses, to—
 >     - **(A)** assess the clinical and social needs of such inmates and the extent to which such inmates pose any public safety risks to the community;
->     - **(B)** plan for and provide treatment and services to address such inmates unique needs;
+>     - **(B)** plan for and provide treatment and services to address the unique needs of such inmates;
 >     - **(C)** identify and coordinate with community and correctional programs responsible for post-release services; and
->     - **(D)** coordinate the transition plans for such inmates to ensure the implementation of such plan and to avoid gaps in care with community-based services.
+>     - **(D)** coordinate the transition plans for such inmates to ensure the implementation of such plans and to avoid gaps in care with community-based services.
 >   - **(2)** To provide for the standardization of screening and assessment practices to identify inmates with mental illnesses.
 >   - **(3)** To provide for local task forces to identify essential community services for inmates with mental illnesses upon the reentry of such inmates into the community.
->   - **(4)** To coordinate planning for the transition of inmates with mental illnesses who are released from correctional facilities and renter the community.
+>   - **(4)** To coordinate planning for the transition of inmates with mental illnesses who are released from correctional facilities and reenter the community.
 >   - **(5)** To provide for housing options for individuals with mental illnesses who reenter the community that provide support for the unique needs of such individuals.
 >   - **(6)** To continue and improve—
 >     - **(A)** mental health programs provided at correctional facilities within the respective jurisdiction; or